Last quarter was probably the worst on record for the US economy - Local News 8

 During the pandemic, the additional $600 per week has kept millions of Americans afloat.
 In some cases, it even paid more than people were earning while they were working.

-But some economists and law makers are worried that benefits that are too high might keep workers from returning to the labor market.
-Policy makers are shouldered with the tricky job to find the right amount of jobless aid so that Americans can live and help rebuild the economy, but are also incentivized to go back to work when possible.
+But some economists and lawmakers are worried that benefits that are too high might keep workers from returning to the labor market.
+Policy makers are debating the right amount of jobless aid so that Americans can live and help rebuild the economy, but are also motivated to go back to work when possible.

 But experts are worried about the the slowing pace of the jobs recovery.